astrolabsoftware/fink-website/content/post/2023-01-25-fink-update.md

 ### Gravitational waves

-Each alert packet includes now the closes match to the [Mangrove](https://mangrove.lal.in2p3.fr) catalog of galaxies, if it exists within 1 arcmin.
-Mangrove has been designed for the follow up of gravitational waves event, and it contains curated and augmented information of both GLADE and AllWISE catalogs.
+Each alert packet includes now the closest match to the [Mangrove](https://mangrove.lal.in2p3.fr) catalog of galaxies, if it exists within 1 arcmin.
+Mangrove has been designed for the follow up of gravitational waves events, and it contains curated and augmented information of both GLADE and AllWISE catalogs.

 ## Anomaly detection